dvhzldn/weather/README.md

 # weather

-A simple ReactJS weather app
+A simple React weather app written in TypeScript